ramorel/ramorel.github.io/_pages/cv.md

 ## Presentations

 (_Proposal accepted_) **Morel, R.** Racial threat and participation in test boycotts: Evidence from New York.
-Paper presentation at the annual meeting of the Americna Educational Research Associ- ation, Toronto, ON, April 2019.
+Paper presentation at the annual meeting of the American Educational Research Association, Toronto, ON, April 2019.

+(_Proposal accepted_) **Morel, R.** Racial Group Threat and Opposition to High-Stakes Testing.
+Paper presentation at the annual meeting of the Association for Education Finance and Policy, Kansas City, MO, March 2019.

 (_Proposal accepted_) **Morel, R.** Racialized accountability threat: Demographic changes and participa- tion in boycotts of standardized tests.
 Paper presentation at the annual meeting of the Sociology of Education Association, Monterey, CA, February 2019.